totalspectrum/PropLoader/README.md

     -f <file>       write a file to the SD card
-    -i <ip-addr>    IP address of the Parallax Wi-Fi module -I <path>       add a directory to the include path -n <name>       set the name of a Parallax Wi-Fi module -p <port>       serial port
+    -i <ip-addr>    IP address of the Parallax Wi-Fi module -I <path>       add a directory to the include path -k              prompt before exiting due to an error -n <name>       set the name of a Parallax Wi-Fi module -p <port>       serial port
     -P              show all serial ports
-    -r              run program after downloading (useful with -e) -R              reset the Propeller
+    -q              during terminal display check for exit status from Propeller -r              run program after downloading (useful with -e) -R              reset the Propeller
     -s              do a serial download